Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Back around the target, the dump webs went off.
 Strobing, white-blue light like a fuckup at a power substation made the Ten’Gewek wince even through their ballistic eyepro, and Wilde plainly saw a writhing ribbon of plasma climb into the air.

 He keyed his mic.
-"Pippin… ACTION!!"
+"Pippin...
+ACTION!!"

 That was Tooko’s cue, and their diminutive Gaoian pilot *delivered.* Barely two seconds after the word left Wilde’s mouth, there was a rip-tearing noise and the Angel of Death himself smashed by overhead.

 Wilde had always appreciated air support.
 Hell, he’d even had occasion to thank the Yanks and their wonderful aircraft in distant sandy wars.
-He’d never quite appreciated the artistry of it all… but Tooko was clearly a Jedi fucking *master* at his craft.
+He’d never quite appreciated the artistry of it all... but Tooko was clearly a Jedi fucking *master* at his craft.
 No wonder the Great Father had personally picked him for this mission.

 He wasn’t quite sure what that said about the rest of them.